ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 !!!important "MongoDB Atlas free tier is unsupported by SystemLink"
     Due to constraints on memory in the Atlas free tier, you must use a paid tier for SystemLink to successfully connect.
 SystemLink supports all paid tiers for Atlas.
 If you need assistance evaluating Atlas with SystemLink please contact NI ([customer.requests@ni.com](mailto:customer.requests@ni.com)) or your local account manager.

 Because Atlas uses replica sets by default, your SystemLink server could be affected by the bug in the 3rd party MongoDB driver used by SystemLink as described in [Multi Node Deployments](#multi-node-deployments).
-When obtaining a connection string from Atlas use the connection string generated for the Node.js driver version 2.0.14.
+If you cannot use the `mongodb+srv://` URI format, use the connection string generated for the Node.js driver version 2.0.14.
 This provided connection string is fully supported by SystemLink.